 To give them the self-service analytics solution is time consuming, difficult to implement and consumes a lot of core IT resorts.
 And, hence the key staff are largely unsupported, and then when they go to IT or central reporting for custom reports what often happens is they ask a question which is someone hard to interpret.
 And so some information comes back, but it take so while, and at best it might be the right data but it might take another question which goes back to the loop and then the report becomes hard to work with.

 So basically what I am saying is this Agile software development movement is basically responding to “a cycle of pain” that exists.
 And it’s also the cycle of pain felt by the operational, the tactical staff who are dealing with systems that had been more designed for senior management.
 In fact, this is something we’ve been using quite a bit because it captures what a lot of our customers feel.
 This custom report request that the end users come with to answer questions, they take a while to get back, and they’re hard to interpret.
 They can be interpreted in different ways so you might go back for a segment for a mailing.

 You need 30,000 names or something, and it comes back with 10,000 it’s not enough so it got to cycle back and maybe change the parameters on prior purchase history or something to get the numbers up and that continues back in forth.
 And you know this scenario where end users will download data into excel and try to manipulate it there which is what they’re comfortable with.

 Excel is the major end user business intelligence tool today, but it’s limited to working with just some of the data.
 It can’t bring in all the tables, and it’s hard to slice and dice for more than a couple of fields.
 It’s hard to show the analytical results.
-And then it ends up being a shadow data system because it was hard to get the people in the first place.
+And then it ends up being a because it was hard to get the people in the first place.